ShomaJPN/SoftwareUpdates/README.md

 ## Install and Run
 Put these ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set executable permissions.
-Make or change launchd's command-plist file, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`
+Make launchd's command-plist file to suit your enviroment, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`
-At the first run, confirmation dialog (xxx would like to control "System Events"...) will be appeared.
+At the first run of all scripts, confirmation dialog (xxx would like to control "System Events"...) will be appeared.
 Please allow it (in the case of Mojave )
 ![tcc](https://user-images.githubusercontent.com/49780970/66635253-c39b1880-ec49-11e9-8e81-5ab511f87946.jpg)
 If you did not allow by mistake, try `$ tccutil reset AppleEvents`